I couldn’t believe it: a monkey had shat in my breakfast.

 A hat, a pair of gloves, and a scarf: I know.
 You totally think this is overkill now, but I promise you’ll be so glad you packed these.
 When it’s almost freezing outside, there’s a strong wind, and you’re sleeping in a cabin with holes in the walls, you’ll be grateful for any additional warmth you can get.

 A dry bag: It’s definitely worth getting a dry bag and keeping your change of warm clothes inside, as well as your camera and anything else that’s important to you.
-That way, if it rains, you won’t have to put on wet clothes at the top.
+That way, if it rains, you won’t have to put on wet clothes.
 I’ve been traveling with this 13l Sea to Summit dry bag for five years and counting — I love that it’s strong, lightweight, and yet to let me down in watery situations.

 How to Get to Virunga National Park/The Democratic Republic of the Congo